Why Farmers and Ranchers Choose Pre-engineered Steel Buildings

 The reliability and predictability of inorganic steel components allow designers and engineers to create the strongest structure with the least amount of material.

-DURABILTY: Pre-engineered steel buildings last decades longer than wood-framed structures.
+DURABILTY: Prefab steel buildings last decades longer than wood-framed structures.
 The longer the building lasts, the less the impact on the environment— and the more money it saves the owner.

 Steel buildings also hold their value better than wood structures.
 (In fact, farmers and ranchers may find pole barns actually decrease the value of their property!)

-Simple to maintain, steel buildings do not require the constant painting and care of wood structures.
+Simple to maintain, prefab steel buildings do not require the constant painting and care of wood structures.

 LESS WASTE: Rural people hate waste.
 Pre-engineered steel buildings create much less waste than lumber-framed structures.